 Ostrove Auditorium, Diamond Building

-Maine Film Center, 93 Maine Street, Waterville, ME
+Maine Film Center, 93 Main Street, Waterville, ME 04901

 The Oak Institute’s 2023-2024 theme is Health and Human Rights.
 Our goal is to identify a practitioner who works tirelessly in defending one of our most basic and essential rights as human beings.
 Although it can be hard to define, health is not, as the World Health Organization (WHO) reminds us, simply the absence of disease.
 Instead, health can be understood as a holistic and affirmative way of existing in the world.
+We can think of health at many different, interconnected scales: individual, family, community, society, and planetary.
+After all, the preamble of the 1946 Constitution of the World Health Organization states that “the enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.

 The Oak Institute for Human Rights offers summer internship funding to allow students to pursue internships at institutions that work on issues of human rights, broadly defined.
 Internship funding (up to $5,000) is available to continuing full-time Colby students over the…